enatsek/Debian-Ubuntu/MariadbOnDebianUbuntu.md

 ## 0. Specs
 ---
-Mariadb Installation, configuration, simple user and DB management, and  Primary - Replica (Master - Slave) Replication on Debian 12 (also 11) and  Ubuntu 22.04 (also 20.04) Server.
+Mariadb Installation, configuration, simple user and DB management, and  Primary - Replica (Master - Slave) Replication on Debian 12 (also 11) and  Ubuntu 24.04 (also 22.04) Server.

 Based on the book [Mastering Ubuntu Server 2nd Ed.](https://www.packtpub.com/networking-and-servers/mastering-ubuntu-server-second-edition) by Jay LaCroix.
-This book hes introduced me to Ubuntu Server and I have to thank him for this excellent book.
+This book has introduced me to Ubuntu Server and I have to thank him for this excellent book.

 Almost (if not all) everything on this tutorial can be applied to Mysql.